Joint Injection Treatment in Singapore for Knee & Joint Pain

 Conditions Treated with Joint Injections

 There are several types of joint injections, each with its unique mechanism of action and potential benefits.
-Let’s delve into the three most common ones: Corticosteroid, Hyaluronic Acid, and Platelet-Rich Plasma (PRP) injections.
+Let’s delve into the three most common ones: Corticosteroid, Hyaluronic Acid.

 This can be sprains, strains, or overuse, which can lead to lasting pain.